vrtmrz/obsidian-livesync/updates.md

 - 0.17.5 Now `read chunks online` had been fixed, and a new feature: `Use dynamic iteration count` to reduce the load on encryption/decryption.
   Note: `Use dynamic iteration count` is not compatible with earlier versions.
+- 0.17.6 Now our renamed/deleted files have been surely deleted again.

 ### 0.16.0
 - Now hidden files need not be scanned.
 Changes will be detected automatically.
   - If you want it to back to its previous behaviour, please disable `Monitor changes to internal files`.